alpinejs/alpine/packages/docs/src/en/directives/model.md

 <a name="number"></a>
 ### `.number`

 By default, any data stored in a property via `x-model` is stored as a string.
-To force Alpine to store the value as a JavaScript number, add the `.number` modifer.
+To force Alpine to store the value as a JavaScript number, add the `.number` modifier.

 ```html
 <input type="text" x-model.number="age">